cocotb/cocotb/documentation/source/hal_cosimulation.rst

     io_module.set_read_function(read)

-We can then initialize the HAL and call functions, using the :class:`cocotb.external` decorator to turn the normal function into a blocking coroutine that we can :keyword:`yield`:
+We can then initialize the :term:`HAL` and call functions, using the :class:`cocotb.external` decorator to turn the normal function into a blocking coroutine that we can :keyword:`yield`: